TandeChen/TandeChen/content/about me/_index.md

 ##

-Work at Knaq: Product design, hardware circuit design, procurement and supervision of manufacturing.
-Designed and produced all hardware equipments for Knaq.
+Work at Knaq: Product design, hardware circuits design, everything about products including procurement and supervision of manufacturing.
+Design and direct the production of all knaq hardware products.